-You now have postmortems properly implemented, automated, and well-structured.
+You now have postmortems implemented, automated, and well-structured.
 You're generating reports and data automatically based on all your incidents.
 Two levels of management have agreed to your SRE buy-in efforts.
 That is a huge accomplishment!
 If you’re here, you're making great traction adopting SRE best practices, but the battle is not won yet.
-The hardest but most strategic, important effort will be proving to your C-levels why they should buy into SRE.
+The hardest but most strategic effort will be proving to your C-levels why they should buy into SRE.

 These incentives won’t be what you see day-in and day-out from SRE.
 Instead, these will be the ones that your C-level is most excited by.

 Additionally, there is a significant financial aspect involved.
 Without SRE, organizations would have direct customer impact via SLA losses.
 That can be very expensive and hurtful to the brand and customer trust.
-If the reliability issues are too disruptive to overlook, customers may begin to churn.
+If the reliability issues are too disruptive to overlook, customers may churn.
 The data you can collect from the cost of downtime can indicate how reliability affects your brand value.

 If you liked this piece, consider reading these: